KittyChiu/github-toolkits/workflows/README.md

 - Set the desired `on` trigger

 #### Expected outcomes
-- An Issue will be created with the report data
+- An Issue will be created with the formatted data

-#### Variation
+#### Variations
-- Current duration between START_DATE and END_DATE is set to one month.
-Change to desired duration.
+- `START_DATE` and `END_DATE` in `step: Set dates` - They are set to one month apart.
+This can be modified to the desired duration.
+- Templates in `step: Create Mermaid diagram template` and `step: Create Table template` - This can be removed if using predefined markdown templates (e.g. defining styles for mermaid diagram) If this is the case, update `step: Format calculated result with templates` to use the predefined template.

 ## `create-pr-on-new-issue.yml`